whizzml/examples/automl/automl-script/readme.md

     that the final number of association rules in the extended datasets can be higher than this value if more than one association discovery is created.
-  * `validation-rate`: (number) The portion of the `train-dataset` that is sampled in the `validation-dataset`.
+  * `holdout-rate`: (number) The portion of the `train-dataset` that is sampled in the `holdout-dataset`.
 Values from 0 to 0.5.
-    This is used only if a `validation-dataset` is not provided by the user.
-If `validation-rate` is 0, the `validation-dataset` won't be created.
+    This is used only if a `holdout-dataset` is not provided by the user.
+If `holdout-rate` is 0, the `holdout-dataset` won't be created.
 0.2 by default (20% of the rows).
   * `balance-objective`: (boolean) Whether to balance classes proportionally to their category counts or not (during the